amnikitin/SG-mol/README.md

 The RDF.in file contains options for building RDF:

     atoms_in_mol 6 - the number of atoms in a molecule. group_1 0      - list of the first group of equivalent atoms.
-In this case, it is the nitrogen atom in acetonitoil. group_2 0      - list of the second group of equivalent atoms.
+In this case, it is the nitrogen atom in acetonitrile. group_2 0      - list of the second group of equivalent atoms.
 In this case, it is the same atom. period  1      - in this case, all the trajectory points are used to construct the RDF.